 Worldschooling Tip 20.
 Try local specialties.
 One of the best things about traveling is the food.
 I am one of those people who are very curious about food.
 I have had some interesting conversations with people about what they are eating.
 Many times people gave me a bite of food from their plate.
 The irony of this is, I am a bit of a germaphobe, but I just go for it.

 Worldschoolers see the coolest things!
 Guinea pigs running around the house eating leaves from a coffee plant…

-26. Whether you are wordlschooling or just on a vacation, you are better off seeing fewer places and getting to know the place instead of cramming as many places as possible into your trip.
+Worldschooling Tip 26.
+Whether you are worldschooling or just on a vacation, you are better off seeing fewer places and getting to know them, instead of cramming as many places as possible into your trip.
 This is especially true if you are traveling with children.
 There is a movement called slow travel.
 When you slow travel, you spend a week or more in a place, and take the time to get to know that place and truly enjoy it.
 Slow travel leads to a much greater appreciation of where you are, and keeps all of you from feeling rushed and stressed out.